 What is the Adobe Analytics Challenge?

-Each year almost $30,000 in prizes are handed out to up-and-coming analytics talent from universities across the nation, including Northwestern (Kellogg), BYU, University of Utah, University of Texas-Austin, UC-Berkeley, Missouri, NYU, and many others.
+Over $50,000 have been handed out to up-and-coming analytics talent from universities across the nation, including NYU, Duke, Ross(Michigan), Northwestern (Kellogg), BYU, University of Utah, University of Texas-Austin, UC-Berkeley, Missouri, and many others.
 Through this program, Adobe has exposed thousands of students to the high-demand fields of digital marketing and analytics.
-Adobe has hired more than 20 students from this program over the years, and it has been a valuable recruiting pool for other companies and agencies looking for data-driven talent.
+Adobe has hired more than 30 students from this program over the years, and it has been a valuable recruiting pool for other companies and agencies looking for data-driven talent.

 |1st place||2nd place||3rd Place||4th place||5th place||6th place|

 Faculty mentor prize

 Each of the finalist mentors will receive a free pass to the annual Adobe Summit event in Las Vegas.
 In addition, the winning team’s mentor will receive an all-expense paid trip to the Adobe Summit.

 At the beginning of the Adobe Analytics Challenge, we’ll have a one-hour kickoff web conference with Adobe and Sony PlayStation.
 You’ll receive an overview of the competition as well as information on the analysis project.
 You’ll have a few days to identify the team you will enter into the competition.